WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 ### Reciprocity - No free riders

-To borrow from the bittorrent protocol, a storage network can require that a node is sent new data only if it is storing and serving a certain minimum amount of data.
+To borrow from the bit-torrent protocol, a storage network can require that a node is sent new data only if it is storing and serving a certain minimum amount of data.
 Providing such reciprocity incentives has not been easy in other networks, so we advise carefully evaluating